The Benefits of Income Inequality

 These declarations are laughable – Not because the person spewing them is ignorant of economics, or because the successful like to see people supposedly left behind by our economic system.
-No, the reason these sorts of statistics make are ridiculous is because they indicate that it is still possible to get rich in this country despite starting out, well, not rich.
+No, these sorts of statements are ridiculous because they infer that it is impossible to be rich in this country unless you start out rich.

 When someone points out that incomes for the top 1% have increased, they want their audience to assume that over time, it is the same individuals occupying the positions that make up the top 1%.
 “The rich get richer” is a phrase most know and even take for granted, without ever asking what it means.
 For example, IRS data show that by 2005, most of those who were in the top 1% of wage earners in 1996 had been replaced.
-This doesn’t sound like a rigid class system the left wants us to believe is in place.
+That doesn’t sound like the rigid class system the left wants us to believe is in place.

 Wealth expansion, over time, benefits everyone.
 If wealth were expanding faster at the bottom of the income spectrum, it would mean a devastating lack of investment opportunities.
 Capital doesn’t operate in a vacuum, and those who possess it generally do not hoard it.
 Instead, they look to place it in the hands of the capable, who will, in turn, create future income streams.

 Throughout history, it has expanded, with most all of it happening since the Enlightenment.
 Instead of a pie, it is more accurate to think of wealth as the number system.
 Any number you can imagine, no matter how large, there exists an infinite amount higher.
 It is the same with an economy.
 While all of the assets in the world are finite, there is always room to expand.
 We can all get richer, and despite efforts to convince you otherwise, we have all gotten richer.
 Life expectancy and quality are at all time highs.
 It can keep moving upward, although much more easily if people are encouraged to create, rather than made to feel jealous of those who have.